Single Status Document Authentication & Legalization in Canada

 1. Document Preparation

-2. Authentication
+2. Apostille

-3. Legalization
+3. and in some cases, Legalization

 Let’s go into each of these in more detail: